yawgmoth/PF-3335/_pages/project.md

  5. A separate submission to our own internal planning competition (optional), also due November 22, 2019

 All due dates are given as anywhere-on-earth, i.e. 23:59 UCT-12.
 See below for the penalty for late submissions.
-Submissions should be made by email, and can come in one of two forms:
-  - (Preferred) You store your code in a github repository (e.g. by cloning the framework), add me as a contributor, and email me the **hash** of the commit to use for your submission
-  - Email me a zip file containing all source code **in the root directory**, named `carne_n.zip`, where `carne` should be replaced with your Carn&eacute;, and `n` should be replaced with 1,2,3, or 4, depending on which submission it is (e.g. `A12345_3.zip` would be the PDDL parser and planner of the student with the Carn&eacute; A12345).
+Submissions should be made by email as a zip file containing all source code **in the root directory**, named `carne_n.zip`, where `carne` should be replaced with your Carn&eacute;, and `n` should be replaced with 1,2,3, or 4, depending on which submission it is (e.g. `A12345_3.zip` would be the PDDL parser and planner of the student with the Carn&eacute; A12345).

 Failure to comply with these instructions may result in point deductions.